(Which shall be told in Third Person so Cathy C. Hall will not sound too braggy)

 22 years-old: Cathy gets a degree in Broadcast Journalism, and sets out to snag a TV anchor spot.
 (She ends up in radio, writing copy like the commercial below. )

 5 Years Later: Having come a long way, copy-writing wise, Cathy leaves radio to work in a college library.
-(She reads a lot.
-A whole lot.
-But the only book she can recall is the very creepy Bell Witch.
-That is what she gets for reading in the stacks instead of working.)
+(She reads a lot while she’s shelving books, or looking for lost books, or getting books ready to go to the stacks.
+There were lots and lots of books but the only one she remembers well–and still has nightmares about–is the very creepy Bell Witch.
+Which probably serves her right for hiding in the stacks, reading.)

 Youngish Mother: Cathy pens her first picture books while new baby sleeps.
 (It is a book about a baby sleeping.
 The second and third and fourth picture books are about a mommy who has forgotten what it is like to sleep. )